tesla/book-tycho/en/01-introduction/01-chapter1.md

 The version of Tycho is factored out in a property called tycho-version.
-It is usually a good practice because it makes it easy to consume a new version of Tycho without having to update several places Note that this practice of using properties is not only limited to Tycho and is widely used in Maven ([http://maven.apache.org/guides/introduction/introduction-to-the-pom.html\#Project\_Interpolation](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html#Project_Interpolation)).
+It is usually a good practice because it makes it easy to consume a new version of Tycho without having to update several places.
+Note that this practice of using properties is not only limited to Tycho and is widely used in Maven ([http://maven.apache.org/guides/introduction/introduction-to-the-pom.html\#Project\_Interpolation](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html#Project_Interpolation)).